20 Apr 2009

 This 32 year-old Bunna was matured in fino sherry casks.
 Fino is the lighter, fresher and usually bone-dry type of Jerez wine (think of the Tio Pepe brand).
-In contrast to the Oloroso or Amontillado sherry, fino develops under a layer of flor, a type of yeast that prevents it from oxydizing and adds a sauvory, slightly bitter tang to the wine.
+In contrast to the Oloroso or Amontillado sherry, fino develops under a layer of flor, a type of yeast that prevents it from oxydizing and adds a savoury, mineral tang to the wine.

-It’s very rare to find fino-matured Bunnahabhain bottlings.
+It’s quite rare to find fino-matured whisky but Bunnahabhain seems to have used this type several times.
 I know of one other 1976 release in the Murray McDavid Mission series last year (maybe a sister cask?)

 Bunnahabhain 32y 1976 (55,7%, The Whisky Agency 2008, Shark series, 300 btl.)

 Nose: dry-sweet.
 Nicely floral and fruity.
 Guava, apple, tangerine.
 Some notes of wax.
 Pollen.
 Fresh sea breeze.
 Not extremely expressive, but still rather complex and delicate.
 Mouth: medium-sweet attack, starting on fruit (oranges), with some spices (cloves).
 Walnuts.
 After a while, getting drier with notes of tonic and even aspirine.
 Not entirely balanced, I would say.
 Grapefruit and more oak.

 Good whisky, but the bitterness prevents it from being a real winner.
 Around € 150.